“I am who I was once

-“He never wore his shoes, we all know he was dead.”
+“He never wore his shoes; we all know he was dead.”

 An interesting component to the Paul is dead psyop is how dis-proportioned McCartney is from the other Beatles in their various photographs.
 On the cover of Let It Be, John, Ringo, and George look stage left while only Paul is gazing directly into the listeners subconscious.
 In 1966, The Beatles traded out their baby murdering Moloch cover of Yesterday and Today for another which also worships death, but in a far more deviously subtle way.
 They put McCartney in something resembling a coffin.
 Baby sacrificing as a means of immortalizing the infant soul can be traced back to Homeric literature.
-Homer.
-Then again, burying the mortal initiate cries out Templar shrouds, a practice still predominant in Freemasonry, as well as the coffins of Skull and Bones, a rite that takes us back to the mummies of Egypt, via the Mysteries of Isis.
-Mummies.
+Then again, burying the mortal initiate cries out Templar shrouds, a practice which still dominates Freemasonry, as well as the coffins of Skull and Bones, a rite that takes us back to the mummies of Egypt, via the Mysteries of Isis.

 It’s literally in the title.
 Yesterday and Today.

 You will tell me this is proof that Paul McCartney is dead.
 No, William Campbell is playing the part of Grand Master Jacques de Molay and showing us the way.
 The man in the shroud of Turin is the holy grail.
-Templar hoax.

-The cover of Sgt.
+The back cover of Sgt.
 Pepper is for me the most telling.
 Once again disproportionate from his band members, only Paul is turned away from us.
 It’s almost as if we’re staring into his Looking Glass image, something which directs us not to Lewis Carroll’s literature so much as Monarch Butterfly.
 The Beatles are telling us of his split psyche.
-McCartney has successfully dislocated himself from the Alice peeping into the rabbit hole above with the Alice he has become below.
+McCartney has successfully dislocated himself from the Alice peeping into the rabbit hole above with the Alice figure he has become below.
 He has journeyed through the mirror into the land of the looking glass.
 In Oz-ian terms, he has transformed from Dorothy to Ozma.

 Billy Shears wrote Sgt.
 Pepper.

-On June 4, 2007, Paul McCartney released an album titled “Memory Almost Full,” in which he sings of his gratitude for everything he’s been given.
+ON JUNE 4, 2007, Paul McCartney released an album titled ‘Memory Almost Full,’ in which he sings of his gratitude for everything he’s been given.
 Once again, the Aleister Crowley disciple backtracks the intended spell.
 He sings: